ckettell/CV/README.md

 **United Nations Volunteers** Programme (May 2017 - June 2017)
 *Researcher at One Sky Foundation*
 - Alongside my studies, I independently carried out quantitative and qualitative research on unregistered Thai children's homes.
+- The report was later published by the charity.

 ## Hobbies